-This field guide is intended as a collective HD community resource that will be updated periodically, and we welcome and encourage feedback from all HD researchers to improve and broaden content.
+This field guide is intended as a collective HD community resource that will be updated periodically and we welcome feedback from all HD researchers to improve and broaden content.
 Topics covered include:

 - Current and emerging mouse models for HD research